lposs/fretes/README.md

 **This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

-Run on the ForgeRock Stack (OpenAM, OpenDJ, OpenIDM, OpenIG) on Kubernetes (k8s)
+Run the ForgeRock Stack (OpenAM, OpenDJ, OpenIDM, OpenIG) on Kubernetes (k8s)

 # Contributing